Seeing the big picture

 Use them: to brand your next workshop including on name badges, workshop agenda, powerpoint slides etc

-Share them: via email, newsletters, team meetings, social media and your website
+Share them: via email, newsletters, team meetings, social media, websites and media (as below)

 Present them: as gifts, unique keepsakes and as marketing materials to share with others